 The priority of this Task Force is to develop a coordinated and concerted effort to raise awareness of the impact of the COVID-19 pandemic on the ONE BILLION people on earth directly involved in remittances.

-To date, over 38 organizations have joined the RCTF, including international organizations, inter-governmental bodies, industry and private sector groups, networks of diaspora organizations and international experts on remittances.
+To date, 40 organizations have joined the RCTF, including international organizations, inter-governmental bodies, industry and private sector groups, networks of diaspora organizations and international experts on remittances.
 This Task Force also includes a large reference group comprised of government representatives and national development agencies.

 National remittances task forces (NRTF) were also launched in April in The Gambia, Ghana and Senegal.
 They saw the participation of more than 100 members from all sectors in the three countries.
 While seeking to have a national perspective on the impact of the crisis, the NRTFs are bringing in the expertise of the RCTF to identify key actions addressing their national realities.

-Spanish Agency for International Development Cooperation – AECID
+Swiss Agency for Development and Cooperation – SDC

 Briefs and Must-read